yemikudaisi/Fingerprint.Toolkit/README.md

 ## Features
 - Get all enrolled fingerprint as a collection.
-- Read/Write a fingerprint coollection as an archive to and from a file.
+- Read/Write a collection of fingerprints as an archive from/to a file.

 ## Todo
 - Add verification support